sailja/self_study/Angular/README.md

   this.serverCreationStatus = 'Server was created.';
 }
 ```

-__NOTE:__ Until this point, a few things to remember what things to use when binding:
-* {{ }} -> String Interpolation.
-Used to display information on the web page.
-* [] -> Property Binding.
-Used to bind an HTML tag/action to a property/variable of the same class.
-* () -> Event Binding.
-Used to tie an action to an event occured on the HTML page.
-* All the above three can only be bound to either inline single line code snippets or to the class level properties.
 ### Passing and Using Data with Event Binding:
 This is done by using the keyword: `$event`. `$event` is a special reserved keyword which we can be used in the template during event binding.
 For this, we can use the same example we used in the earlier section to learn this: